Meteor-Community-Packages/meteor-user-status/README.md

 ### Compatibility

-The `2.0.0-rc.3` release candidate supports Meteor 2.16 and Meteor 3.0.
-It is intended as a bridge release so applications can update this package while still on Meteor 2.x, then migrate the application to Meteor 3.
+The `2.0.0` release candidates target Meteor 3.0 and newer, and use the stable `mizzao:timesync@1.0.0` package.
+Meteor 2.x applications should stay on the `1.x` line of this package until the application is ready to migrate to Meteor 3.

 Additionally, note that to read client IP addresses properly, you must set the `HTTP_FORWARDED_COUNT` environment variable for your app, and make sure that IP